-Beyond purely the ballistic advantages of a heavier, higher ballistic coefficient round being pushed at the same or faster speeds as a lighter round, the .30-06 has other significant advantages over the .308 and other relatively lower energy cartridges.
+Beyond purely the ballistic advantages of a heavier bullet with a higher ballistic coefficient being pushed at the same or faster fps as a lighter round, the .30-06 has other significant advantages over the .308 and other relatively lower energy cartridges.
 First is the wide availability of the .30-06 round.
 Here in the US, you’re likely to find the .30-06 anywhere bullets are sold.
-But that’s virtually the same when it comes to the .308.
+But that’s virtually the same when it comes to the .308 (7.62 NATO).

 Head outside of the US, though, and that changes dramatically.
 In most other countries, you can still find the round that helped storm Normandy just about anywhere guns and ammo for hunting are sold.
 The same can’t be said for the .308.

-For the hand loader it’s a dream come true.
-There’s a full 100 grains of play in bullet choice for the .30-06, depending on what you want to do with it.
+For the hand loader, it’s a dream come true.
+There’s a full 100 grains of play in bullet choice for the .30-06, depending on what you want to do with it, from varmints to big game.
 Recipes abound, with an extremely wide choice of components available, and available all over the world.

 Don’t get me wrong, the .308 is a great round.
 It’s extremely useful, efficient, and sufficient for most game at the ranges most people will shoot them.
 But that doesn’t take anything away from the .30-06.
 The older cartridge can do anything the short action can do, and then some.